OK, I have the hotdogs, the burgers, the buns, the ketchup, the cheese… Hmm, do I have everything? Oh! Beer! I almost forgot the beer!

 A review process is performed to check if each query pair is valid according to different filters (i.e. it doesn't feature on a blacklist, it isn't duplicated, etc.) and a ready-to-go list of organic next queries is created and stored by the Beacon microservice.

 Curated next queries are created manually by the commerce marketer or merchandiser in the Playboard and sent to the Beacon microservice to be stored with the organic next queries.
-When the shopper performs a search in the frontend, the X Components call the Beacon API to retrieve a list of organic and curated next queries associated with the query, displaying them in the commerce store after the initial search.
+When the shopper performs a search in the frontend, Empathy Platform Interface X calls the Beacon API to retrieve a list of organic and curated next queries associated with the query, displaying them in the commerce store after the initial search.

 Next Queries can also use the local web data stored in the shopper’s browser to determine precisely when a query was written, displaying only those next queries that haven’t been used yet in the current session.
 For that purpose, you use the History Queries feature.